jannovergara/jannovergara.me/src/pages/articles/2017-29-03---how-to-create-merge-and-delete-a-branch-in-github/index.md

 ---
-title: How to create, merge and delete a branch in github
+title: How to create, merge and delete a branch in Github
 date: "2017-03-29T15:12:32.169Z"
 layout: post
 draft: false